Focus on Youth

 The Opportunity

-Good Wolf’s methodology builds on research in educational neuroscience showing that teaching neuroscience can positively impact youthful attitudes, providing hope and helping change attitudes from a defensive to a growth mindset.
-Good Wolf also incorporates evidence-based aspects of other educational approaches to construct Good Wolf’s eclectic approach.
+Developmental neuroscience research has found that there is enhanced brain plasticity during adolescence.
+This plasticity, associated with the major hormonal changes during this developmental phase, makes adolescence a particularly crucial time for brain development, providing the possibility of recovery from the impacts of earlier adverse experiences.
+The Good Wolf Project's methodology builds on educational neuroscience research showing that teaching neuroscience can positively impact youth, providing hope and helping change attitudes from a defensive to a growth mindset.
+The Good Wolf Project also incorporates evidence-based aspects of other educational approaches to construct The Good Wolf Project's dynamic, adaptable, and engaging methodology.

 Good Wolf’s Answer: Wellness Wednesdays